FALL CAMP: Mckenzie bridge, OR

 THE EDUCATION

-We also host afternoon education sessions covering nutrition, tire choice, PSI selection, basic bike maintenance, and how to use your cycling computer.
+We also host afternoon education sessions, including nutrition, tire choice, PSI selection, basic bike maintenance, and how to use your cycling computer.

 ALL THE EXTRAS